hydrogen-css/hydrogen/CONTRIBUTING.md

 #### Writing function unit tests

-- functions should live in their own file and be paired with a matching file-name.test.js
+- functions should live in their own file and be paired with a matching `file-name.test.js`
-- tests should follow a similar format and return promises where possible
+- tests should follow a similar format
-- all unit tests should be added to the final run-all.tests.js file in helpers
+- all unit tests should be added to the final `run-all.tests.js` file found in `./tests`

-#### Manual visual tests

-- create a `test-[NAME]` directory
-- add an `env` directory with test command shell scripts
-- enable permissions on the test shell scripts using `chmod +x ./tests/test-[NAME]/env/[SCRIPT].sh`
-- add a `modify-settings.js` file to copy over and modify the default Hydrogen settings based on the needs of the test
-- write the success criteria for the test in `test-[NAME]/README.md`
-- add the test to `tests/build.sh` and `tests/refresh.sh`
-- add test commands to `./package.json`